 In our legal and regulatory group, we maintain a sophisticated electronic infrastructure and highly developed online systems and support capabilities to provide our customers with products and services primarily through the Internet.
 In particular, we maintain two data centers with several hundred servers that have the capacity to handle over 18 million transactions per day from 10,000 simultaneous users.
 We are continuing to develop the next generation of Westlaw's online delivery platform which utilizes new and highly scalable technologies resulting in significantly enhanced capabilities.
 This platform hosts other online services such as Checkpoint, and will soon host Dialog.
 Moving to our next generation platform will allow us to more easily combine content from our various online services, reduce product delivery costs and reduce development time for new products and services.
-We are also significantly upgrading and standardizing our applications and infrastructure, enabling us to support more sophisticated web transactions to enhance our ability generally to market and sell our products over the Internet.
+We are also significantly upgrading and standardizing our applications and infrastructure, enabling us to market and sell our products over the Internet.